Neelshah1810/Hashtechy_AI_Assessment/Task1/README.md

 Three layers of defense:

-1. **Relevance gate** — Before the LLM is even called, I check if the retrieved chunks are actually similar to the question (cosine similarity ≥ 0.3).
+1. **Relevance gate** - Before the LLM is even called, I check if the retrieved chunks are actually similar to the question (cosine similarity ≥ 0.3).
 If nothing relevant is found, the API returns a fallback message without wasting an LLM call.

-2. **Grounded system prompt** — The system prompt explicitly tells the model to only use the provided context, and to say "I could not find the answer" if the information isn't there.
+2. **Grounded system prompt** - The system prompt explicitly tells the model to only use the provided context, and to say "I could not find the answer" if the information isn't there.
 Low temperature (0.3) further discourages creative responses.

-3. **Post-response detection** — After the LLM responds, I scan for phrases like "could not find," "not mentioned in," etc. If detected, the message is counted as "unanswered" in the stats.
+3. **Post-response detection** - After the LLM responds, I scan for phrases like "could not find," "not mentioned in," etc. If detected, the message is counted as "unanswered" in the stats.
 This gives you a metric to monitor.

 ---

 ## Multi-Bot Isolation

 Each bot gets its own ChromaDB collection (named `bot_{uuid}`).
-Collections are completely independent — there's no shared index, no chance of one bot's knowledge leaking into another's queries.
+Collections are completely independent and there's no shared index, no chance of one bot's knowledge leaking into another's queries.
 Stats are also keyed by bot_id in SQLite.

 ---

 ## What I'd Do Differently With More Time

-1. **PDF support** — Add a `/upload` variant that accepts file uploads (multipart form data) and uses something like PyMuPDF or pdfplumber to extract text.
+1. **PDF support** - Add a `/upload` variant that accepts file uploads (multipart form data) and uses something like PyMuPDF or pdfplumber to extract text.
 The chunking pipeline is already set up for it; it's just the ingestion layer that's missing.

-2. **Smarter chunking for structured content** — The current chunker handles prose well, but tables, lists, and code blocks deserve their own logic.
+2. **Smarter chunking for structured content** - The current chunker handles prose well, but tables, lists, and code blocks deserve their own logic.
 I'd detect these formats and keep them intact as single chunks rather than splitting through them.

-3. **Async embedding generation** — Right now embeddings are generated synchronously.
+3. **Async embedding generation** - Right now embeddings are generated synchronously.
 For large documents with hundreds of chunks, running the embedding model in a background worker (or using an async-compatible model server) would keep the upload endpoint responsive.

-4. **Persistent conversation storage** — Currently conversation history is passed by the client on each request.
+4. **Persistent conversation storage** - Currently conversation history is passed by the client on each request.
 In production I'd store conversations server-side (keyed by a session ID) so clients don't have to manage that state.

-5. **Chunk metadata in responses** — Return which chunks were used to answer each question, so the frontend could show "sources" alongside the answer.
+5. **Chunk metadata in responses** - Return which chunks were used to answer each question, so the frontend could show "sources" alongside the answer.
 The data is already there in ChromaDB; it just needs to be surfaced in the API response.

 ---